Jeff-Russ/ror-guides/rails-database.md

 	> course1.students
 		=> # shows student data

-and show the other tables data by __"traversing the INNER JOIN."__ This is easier and more efficient but be aware that it's __not exactly the same as a direct assocation in some cases.__ We can use `<<` to add students and courses to each other but __if the INNNER JOIN has required fields we can't sucessfully save the record without adding to the JOIN directly.__ for this reason, you might want to do everything via an object from the JOIN when creating a record and then you can use the way possible with `:through` for modifying existing records.
+and show the other tables data by __"traversing the INNER JOIN."__ This is easier and more efficient but be aware that it's __not exactly the same as a direct assocation in some cases.__ We can use `<<` to add students and courses to each other but __if the INNNER JOIN has required fields we can't successfully save the record without adding to the JOIN directly.__ for this reason, you might want to do everything via an object from the JOIN when creating a record and then you can use the way possible with `:through` for modifying existing records.

 ________________________________________________________________________________
 ## Overriding Default Names with Associations